-Because the foot is three-dimensional, any two-dimensional measuring tool such and a ruler or Brannock device®, can only approximate your true shoe size.
-Please also keep in mind that manufacturers use different last to construct their shoes, and sizing may vary accordingly.
+Because the foot is three-dimensional, any two-dimensional measuring tool such and a ruler or Brannock device can only approximate your true shoe size.
+Please also keep in mind that manufacturers use different lasts to construct their shoes, and sizing may vary accordingly.

-- Already own a pair of shoes in the same brand?
-Generally sizing tends to be standard across brands, although sizes can vary slightly depending on the style, shape and material of the shoe.
-The size of the pair that you already own is a good guide!
+Already own a pair of shoes in the same brand?
+Generally sizing tends to be standard across brands, although sizes can vary slightly depending on the style, shape, and material of the shoe.

-- Use the product information.
 Certain brands or styles can run a size larger or smaller.
-We’ll include this information on the product page when we have this information available.
+We include this information on the product page when applicable.